stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 - **2A** *Two asserts* [#19918](https://github.com/bitcoin/bitcoin/pull/19918): Keeps runtime checks and uses two assert implementations instead of one: `AssertLockHeld` and `WeaklyAssertLockHeld`.
 The names are intentionally chosen so people favor the strong assertion instead of the weak assertion whenever possible, and there's never a question about which is better to use.

-- **PA** *Proper asserts* [#19929](https://github.com/bitcoin/bitcoin/pull/19929): PR was closed, but this was a more proper approach that applied thread safety annotations conservatively to avoid cases where the compiler might make incorrect assumptions.
+- **PA** *Proper asserts* [#19929](https://github.com/bitcoin/bitcoin/pull/19929): An approach that applied thread safety annotations as documented to avoid cases where the compiler might make incorrect assumptions.

 - **QF** *Quick fix* [#19970](https://github.com/bitcoin/bitcoin/pull/19970) just fixes the bugs in LockAssertion (so no need for unused variable names, and file/line numbers are reported correctly).